mingyen066/Cuda-PyTorch-Installation-Guide/README.md

 sudo apt-get remove cuda-XX-YY sudo apt-get autoremove
 ```
-for example if you installed cuda 10.1, then you type
+For example, if you installed cuda 10.1, then you type
 ```bash
 sudo apt-get remove cuda-10-1
 ```